Yorkshire Dales: Caravan & Motorhome Touring Guide

 A secluded spot where you’ll find a stunning series of waterfalls.
 This is also a great spot to do a bit of bird watching with birds of prey soaring overhead and kingfishers darting around near the water.

-White Scar Cave is the longest show cave in the UK and you can go on a guided tour which takes you past all sorts of wonders.
-From thundering waterfalls to incredible rock formations to spectacular caverns, this is a fascinating place to explore.
+The White Scar Cave is the longest show cave in the UK, covering 6 KM.
+You can take a guided tour which takes you past all sorts of wonders and lasts around 80 minutes.
+During the guided tour you’ll pass thundering waterfalls and incredible rock formations, as well as see some spectacular caverns.
+It is truly a fascinating place to explore and one which should definitely be on your Yorkshire Dales must-see list.

 Learn a bit more about the local area with a trip to the Dales Countryside Museum.
 This will help you understand some of the things you’ll encounter during your trip by learning about the trades practiced in the area, such as lead mining and the knitting industry.
 Part of the exhibition is set up in some of the old railway carriages.

 If you need to give your legs a bit of a break from hiking through the valleys and up the hills of the Yorkshire Dales, why not explore by steam train?
 Hop aboard one of the Victorian and Edwardian carriages pulled by a vintage steam locomotive and enjoy the scenery in style.
-There’s also a range of food on offer, from wine and cheese tasting to cream teas.
+As well as standard journeys you can also book onto a specialist food special event, there’s a range on offer, from wine and cheese tasting to cream teas.

-This is a truly spectacular piece of architecture and well worth the short walk to get to it from Ribblehead station.
-It’s even more special if you time your visit to see one of the steam trains go across it.
+The Ribblehead Viaduct is a truly spectacular piece of architecture, located close to the North Yorkshire and Cumbria border.
+It’s just a short walk from Ribblehead station to get a closer look at the structure, which makes up part of the Settle-Carlisle railway.
+It is an amazing sight to see, made even more special if you time your visit to see one of the steam trains go across it.

 This beautiful hidden gorge at Gordale has inspired many famous artists and writers and it’s easy to see why.
 There are stunning rock formations and waterfalls cascading down into the heart of the ravine.
 You can climb to the top, or enjoy the waterfalls from the bottom of the gorge via a more accessible route.

-There are plenty of great places to grab a bite to eat or enjoy a local tipple in the Yorkshire Dales National Park.
+There are plenty of great places to grab a bite to eat or enjoy a local tipple in the Yorkshire Dales.
 Here’s a selection of our favourite pubs, bars, cafes and restaurants serving up great food and drink.

 The Old Post Office: This is a great microbar in Ingleton with a fantastic reputation for food, drink and atmosphere.